shortlab/PyTGS-Graphical-User-Interface/README.md

 # PyTGS

-A Python tool for thermo-mechanical property analysis of transient grating spectroscopy (TGS) signals.
-Input is a raw TGS signal and output is thermal diffusivity, surface acoustic wave speed, and other fitting constants of the characteristic TGS equation.
+Repository for a GUI that handles acquisition, processing and display of di-homodyne transient grating signals.
+Based on the PyTGS script created by A. Aurora and stemming from scripts by C. A. Dennett, B.R.
+Dacus, A.P.C.
+Wylie, E. Botica Artalejo, K. Zoubkova and S. Engebretson.

+To run on Windows, download and open the executable file in the dist folder.

+For Python users, running tgs_gui.py will open the gui.